Malaria is a life-threatening mosquito-borne blood disease. The Anopheles mosquito transmits it to humans

 - consider the risk for individual travelers, including children, older people, pregnant women, and the existing medical conditions of any travelers

-- ensure they will have access to preventative tools, many of which are available to purchase online, including insect repellants, insecticides, pre-treated bed nets, and appropriate clothing
+- ensure they will have access to preventative tools, including insect repellants, insecticides, pre-treated bed nets, and appropriate clothing

 - be aware of the symptoms of malaria